Quatermass and the Pit: Influence

+The serial has been cited as having influenced Doctor Who, the American horror fiction writer Stephen King, and the filmmaker John Carpenter.
 In a 2006 Guardian article Mark Gatiss wrote: "What sci-fi piece of the past 50 years doesn't owe Kneale a huge debt? ...
 The 'ancient invasion' of Quatermass and the Pit cast a huge shadow ... its brilliant blending of superstition, witchcraft and ghosts into the story of a five-million-year-old Martian invasion is copper-bottomed genius".
 Gatiss was a scriptwriter for Doctor Who, a programme that had been particularly strongly influenced by the Quatermass serials throughout its history.
 Derrick Sherwin, the producer of Doctor Who in 1969, acknowledged Quatermass and the Pits influence on the programme's move towards more realism and away from "wobbly jellies in outer space".
-The 1971 and 1977 Doctor Who serials The Dæmons and Image of the Fendahl share many elements with Quatermass and the Pit: the unearthing of an extraterrestrial spaceship, an alien race that has interfered with human evolution and is the basis for legends of devils, demons and witchcraft, and an alien influence over human evolution.
+The Doctor Who serials The Dæmons (1971) and Image of the Fendahl (1977) share many elements with Quatermass and the Pit: the unearthing of an extraterrestrial spaceship, an alien race that has interfered with human evolution and is the basis for legends of devils, demons and witchcraft, and an alien influence over human evolution.

 Writer and critic Kim Newman cited Quatermass and the Pit as perfecting "the notion of the science-fictional detective story".
-Newman said the programme was an influence on horror fiction writer Stephen King, saying that King had "more or less rewritten Quatermass and the Pit in The Tommyknockers".
-Newman also wrote that both the 1976 novel The Space Vampires and its 1985 film adaptation Lifeforce were closely inspired by Quatermass and the Pit; they feature a malicious alien influence on humanity, are set largely in London, and the problem is resolved using cold iron.
+Newman said Stephen King had "more or less rewritten Quatermass and the Pit in The Tommyknockers (1987)".
+Newman also wrote that both Colin Wilson's novel The Space Vampires (1976) and its film adaptation Lifeforce (1985) were closely inspired by Quatermass and the Pit; they feature a malicious alien influence on humanity, are set largely in London, and the problem is resolved using cold iron.

 After Quatermass and the Pit Kneale felt that it was time to rest the character.
 By the early 1970s he had decided there were new avenues to explore, and the BBC planned a fourth Quatermass serial in 1972.
-The BBC did not proceed with the project, and Kneale's scripts were produced in 1979 as a four-part serial for Thames Television titled Quatermass.
+The BBC did not proceed with the project, and Kneale's scripts were produced as a four-part serial for Thames Television titled Quatermass (1979).